Prometheus-WG/prometheus-spec/README.md

 The probability of detection `p` is independent of the number of Verifiers that work on a task; it depends only on the percentage of work re-calculated.
-Any additional Verifier that repeats calculations increses the customer's cost sharply.
+Any additional Verifier that repeats calculations increases the customer's cost sharply.
 However, increase in the number of Verifiers could potentially help to prevent collusion between the Worker and the Verifier (two Verifiers would be sufficient to create a Prisoner's Dilemma).